astro4edu/hr_diagram_plots/README.md

 - A selection of named stars selected by hand to add named stars across the different temperatures and luminosity classes For named stars the luminosity, temperature and radius estimates are taken from the literature.
 See the named stars table in the data folder for references.
 Our
 These samples were chosen to provide objects across the HR diagram and do not provide a representative sample of stars in the Galaxy.
--

 In the first three samples the selected stars had parallaxes ten times greater than their parallax uncertainties, had Gaia G magnitudes brighter than 18, were not flagged as non-single stars and had Renormalised Unit Weight Error (RUWE) less than 1.4 as recommended by [Lindegren et al. (2018)][https://www.cosmos.esa.int/documents/29201/1770596/Lindegren_GaiaDR2_Astrometry_extended.pdf/1ebddb25-f010-6437-cb14-0e360e2d9f09].

-In the first three samples the selected stars
-For the white dwarfs the temperatures,
+In the first three samples the selected stars we used data from the Gaia DR3 astrophysical parameters table.
+We used effective temperatures and radius estimates in this table derived from Gaia photometry and where available the luminosity from the FLAME pipeline.
+Where this was not available we estimated the luminosity from the effective temperature and radius estimates.
+For the white dwarfs we used the parameters from Vincent et al. (2024).
+For the named stars we used luminosities, radii and temperatures from a range of source (see the data table for named stars for more details).

 The colours for our objects are generated using the relationships in [Harre & Heller (2021)][https://onlinelibrary.wiley.com/doi/10.1002/asna.202113868].
 For most objects we use the T_eff + log g grid (table 2 in Harre & Heller), for stars hotter than 10,000K we use the temperature/spectral type relationship (table 5) and white dwarfs we use the effective temperature relationship for blackbodies (table 1).
 ## How to create plots using this repository